Skip to main contentSkip to search

 The dam holds, or it does not.
 There is no in-between in a market that, by industry’s own statement, regards the gap in public funding as a growth engine.

-What can be done — concretely.
+What can be done · concretely

-1. 1.
-The federal government can enforce the Canada Health Act.
 The Minister of Health has explicit statutory authority to withhold Canada Health Transfer payments from provinces in violation.
 Withholding is the dam.
 Letters from constituents to the Minister and to one’s own Member of Parliament are how the dam gets resourced.

-2. 2.
-Provincial Auditors General can audit private administrators.
-When a TPA holds a sole-sourced contract for a public program with vulnerable users, an Auditor General can — and in Ontario, has — request value-for-money review.
+When a TPA holds a sole-sourced contract for a public program with vulnerable users, an Auditor General can, and in Ontario, has, request a value-for-money review.
 Such reviews depend on legislator demand.
 Constituents can request that demand from their MPP or MLA.

-3. 3.
-Lobbyist registries can be read.
 The Alberta Lobbyist Registry, the federal Office of the Commissioner of Lobbying, and the Ontario Integrity Commissioner all publish their data publicly.
 The patterns described in this article were assembled from those registries by a small number of researchers and journalists.
 Anyone can read them.
 Many more should.

 Methodology & sources